holtgrewe/flynn/docs/content/architecture.html.md

 language already has great HTTP support, taking advantage of Flynn's APIs is easier than yet another RPC protocol.

-We target the latest LTS release of Ubuntu amd64 as our base operating system.
+We target the Ubuntu 14.04 LTS amd64 as our base operating system.
 Flynn has no hard dependencies on a specific Linux distribution, but experience shows that the differences between distros are time-consuming to support and irrelevant to our goals, so we have chosen a single common configuration to support.

 ## flynn-host